Hash Identifier & Analyzer

 - • Verification Method: Try PBKDF2 verification with known parameters to confirm

-- • Modern Systems: If hash is from recent application, prefer modern algorithms over legacy ones
+- • Modern Systems: If hash is from a recent application, prefer modern algorithms over legacy ones

 - • Security: Never attempt to reverse or crack hashes without proper authorization